-LoC full form is Line of Control.
+The full form of LoC is Line of Control.
 It is a line separating India’s Jammu and Kashmir and Pakistan-Occupied Kashmir (POK).
 The line cuts through a highly mountainous region in the Kashmir region of India.
 This article discusses LoC full form, its history and its facts.

 LoC full form in CBSE

-The LoC is around 724 kilometre-long line stretching from Jammu district to NJ9842, the northernmost point of LoC.
+The LoC is around a 724-kilometre-long line stretching from Jammu district to NJ9842, the northernmost point of the LoC.
 Beyond the NJ9842 lies the Siachen Glacier, which is the second-longest glacier in the world’s non-polar areas.
 It is extremely cold and the temperature can go as low as –50°C in winter.

 Also Read: